triippiing/automation-scripts/PATCHING/aix_71_to_72_migration_nim.md

 Scope:   Version migration of an AIX 7.1 LPAR to AIX 7.2 using
          `nimadm` from a NIM master, with the running 7.1 system left untouched until reboot.
-Audience: UNIX/Backup engineer with shell access and root on both
-         the NIM master and the client LPAR, plus HMC access to the client LPAR for emergency console.

 ---

 ## 1. Scope and assumptions